Make a cute denim pumpkin from old jeans in 10 minutes...

 Here’s what you’ll need to start this fun fall craft…

-how to make cute pumpkins from old jeans:
+Step-by-Step Instructions: How to make cute pumpkins from old jeans

 1. Cut a section of the leg from old jeans.